-I joined the Learning Technology team in September 2016 and am aligned with the faculty of Business and Law (FBL) which has over 150 on campus staff supporting undergraduate and postgraduate studies, and many more off partner academics who are situated throughout the world.
+I joined the Learning Technology team at The University of Northampton in September 2016.
+Until December 2019 I was aligned with the faculty of Business and Law which has over 150 on campus staff supporting undergraduate and postgraduate studies, and many more partner academics who are situated throughout the world.

 I diversified my career in 2001 by taking a role with a Bafta award-winning company Summit Media (01-02) as a full-time software trainer/team manager.
 This was a unique position as it was based within a Category two prison.
 My role was to train and manage a group of 16 prisoners in web authoring, graphic design and search engine optimisation.
 This role was fascinating in that my new colleagues were completely engaged and invested in learning new skills.
 My focus was on the design and implementation of training activities and overseeing commercial projects.
 (To avoid any confusion I should make it clear this was a salaried role and I do not have a criminal record).

 After leaving Summit Media I worked as a tutor at Northampton College where for three years (02-05) I wrote and delivered short courses in web design and digital photography for a diverse mix of part-time students which ranged in age from 16 – 86.

 Having enjoyed being a teacher, I was very fortunate to join the University of Northampton as a Technical demonstrator in Media Production (05-16) In this role was able to develop my knowledge and understanding of media skills including video camera techniques, SLR camera skills, video editing, magazine design and website creation, this role expanded my knowledge in new areas such as TV & radio studio recording and journalistic techniques.
 My support for students was defined by group demonstrations and workshops, and the creation of supporting online guides.